jcunhafonte/jcunhafonte/README.md

 📝 Managed development teams <br />

 ## How I work
 I see working as an ongoing education.
-I am always looking for opportunities to work with those who are willing to share their knowledge as much as I want to learn. ✅ My goal is to create something exhilarating while co-working with inspirational people. ✨ 🌈
+I am always looking for opportunities to work with those who are willing to share their knowledge as much as I want to learn. ✅ <br /><br /> My goal is to create something exhilarating while co-working with inspirational people. ✨ 🌈

 ## Get in touch
 - Twitter: https://twitter.com/jcunhafonte